saucelabs/sauce-docs/docs/api-testing/use-cases/integration-test.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-One of the core features of the platform is the ability to create proper Integration Tests.
-An Integration Test is a test in which you examine a complete user flow, simulating what an API consumer would experience.
+One of the core features of Sauce Labs API Testing is the ability to create integration tests.
+An integration test is a test in which you examine a complete user flow, simulating what an API consumer would experience.
 Integration testing is critical for creating a strong API testing strategy.
 While only testing individual endpoints is a good start, this method will miss a large number of problems that occur when all services need to work together.

 ## What You'll Need